iranzo/iranzo.github.io/content/2015-03-24-octopress-for-jekyll-blogging.markdown

 ---
 layout: post
-title: "Octopress for jekyll blogging"
+title: Octopress for jekyll blogging
 date: 2015-03-24 13:23:15 +0100
 comments: true
 tags: jekyll, markdown, octopress
+category: blog
 ---

 After testing for some days Jekyll and github.io for blog posting, I was missing some features of other CMS, so I started doing some search on how to automate many other topics while keeping simplicity on blog posting.